 – “If I demand, annoy, or make others uncomfortable enough, I get what I want.”

 – “My feelings and needs are more important than anyone else’s, especially mom and dad.”

 – I know many of you will choose to judge the “lock them in a room” as overly harsh and coercive.
 I know it may sound that way and even overly coercive to restrict their freedom of movement.
 I’ll remind you that they are in/on your property.
 Also, there are measures you can take to increase the safety of the area they are being restricted to.
 Of course, the child’s age must be considered.

 – Finally, if you look closely at the examples above, you will find clarity and empathy.

 I begin from a place of interference being a last resort, to be kept as a tool for use when the safety of a child is in question.
 Using the daycare again for an example.
 I remember watching a child as he hit another.
 I immediately ran over, physically stopped the hitting as gently as possible, and said, “We treat our friends with respect.
 Maybe you would like to get your need for power met by kicking a ball?”
 Did it work?
 It did insofar as the violence stopped and we moved on to play games with a ball that did meet the child’s needs.

 I can’t say as to whether I’m sure if power was his need at the time when he was hitting the other child.
 It could have been a desire to be seen, recognition, or even connection.
-I don’t even think he had an idea what I meant by “need for power,” but I do know that within a week he and most of the other children had started using the language of Practical Empathy and even started showing some of the benefits of this practice, such as more acceptance, more peace, and more clarity in asking for what they wanted.
+I don’t even think he had an idea what I meant by “need for power,” but I do know that within a week he and most of the other children had started using the language of the “A Practical EmPath” system and even started showing some of the benefits of this practice, such as more acceptance, more peace, and more clarity in asking for what they wanted.